fluidic-city/fluidic-city.github.io/_news/announcement-12.md

 ---
 layout: post
 name: announcement-12
-title: Weizi Li Invited to Programme Committee of ICLR Workshop
+title: Programme Committee of ICLR Workshop
 description: "Weizi is invited to serve in the programme committee of the ICLR Workshop <a href=\"https://iclr.cc/Conferences/2022/Schedule?type=Workshop\">“Generalizable Policy Learning in the Physical World.”</a>"
 date: 2022-03-03
 year: 2022